shienlong/parallel/README.md

 - what is happening in this phase...
 - The Edge Pi uses Node-RED to watch for changes in the folder that stores images captured by camera module.
-- When there is change in folder, Node-RED takes the message payload and using SSH transfer the newly added image to RP master.
+- When there is change in folder, Node-RED takes the message payload and using SSH transfer the newly added image to RP master (/home/pi/Desktop
-- This flow is automated.
+- This flow (enabled by Node-RED) automates the process to detect new images and transfer via ssh to master.

 Phase 3: HDFS (consist of namenode & datanode)